Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

             * knowledge distillation
         * future direction

-* read the following paper
+* do section pass on the following paper
     * 2 Steering a Historical Disease Forecasting Model Under a Pandemic: Case of Flu and COVID-19
         * https://arxiv.org/pdf/2009.11407.pdf
     * 3. Incorporating Expert Guidance in Epidemic Forecasting
         * https://arxiv.org/abs/2101.10247

 * look into the following topics.
     * transfer learning
         * what are the types of transfer learning model?